Gladys, Baroness Swaythling: Biography

 Gladys Helen Rachel Goldsmid was born in Belfast to Colonel Albert Edward Williamson Goldsmid and Ida Stewart Hendricks on 4 December 1879.
 On 9 February 1898 she married Louis Samuel-Montagu and became Baroness Swaythling on 12 January 1911.

 She was Officer of Public Instruction at France before her marriage.
 During the First World War Swaythling volunteered with the Wounded Allied Committee and Belgian refugees.
 She also worked with the Ladies London Association.
 Throughout 1921 to 1962 Swaythling was Vice-President the National Society for the Prevention of Cruelty to Children.

 After her husband died, Swaythling was involved in the Electrical Association for Women for three decades, as the inaugural President of the Hampshire branch, acting as national treasurer from 1931–1938 and then as national president 1938–1957.

 She volunteered with refugees during the second world war.
 André Simon credited her with inspiring the founding of International Wine and Food Society.
 Swaythling was President of the Southampton Branch of the Alliance Française in Great Britain.

 Honours

 Swaythling was known for her philanthropy and awarded several honours during her life.
 She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem and given an O.B.E.
 Swaythling was also a Fellow of both the Royal Geographical Society and the Royal Photographic Society.

+Family

 Swaythling had four children with her husband.